Irzos/MSHG-MAE/README.md

 ## Core ideas

 The project centers on:
-- `EnhancedHyperGraphMAE` with multi-scale hypergraph convolution and attention-based aggregation;
+- `HyperGraphMAE` with multi-scale hypergraph convolution and attention-based aggregation;
 - semantic masking + self-supervised reconstruction and hyperedge prediction;
 - TCC-based dynamic loss balancing and a robust step-based training loop;
-- an Δ‑descriptor continued pretraining stage ( Δ-Property Alignment) that injects RDKit-derived property signal.
+- an Δ‑descriptor continued pretraining stage (Δ-Property Alignment) that injects RDKit-derived property signal.

 ## License